brianbroderick/lantern/README.md

 ## 1 minute grain

-Lantern aggregates queries to a 1 minute interval.
+Lantern aggregates normalized queries to a 1 minute interval.
 This

 * Limits ES' storage requirements
 * Speeds up ES' queries

 * Only the first params are stored per query, per minute
 * Up to 2 minute latency

+In this context, a normalized query means that it converts `SELECT * FROM table WHERE id = 42;` to `SELECT * FROM table WHERE id = ?;` All string and number variables are converted to a question mark.
+It then hashes the text and uses that to determine uniqueness.

 ## Local Dependencies
 * `docker-compose up -d`